niplav/site/99_problems_klong_solution.md

 	c2::{{c1@x}'x,:\(!2^x)}
 	s46::{[f];f::x;.p'{x,"  ",y}/'${x,f@x}'c2(2)}

-Note that these are just code saved for a later point where I might revisit P47 and P48 to solve them appropriately as well.
+Note that this is just code saved for a later point where I might revisit P47 and P48 to solve them appropriately as well.

 <!--